bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_1/2_functions.md

 ### How to use functions?

-Code sinppets to use the functions are given below,
+Code sinppets to use the above functions are given below,

 ```rust
 let a: i32 = 6;